nianliu18/dice-poker/README.md

 CSS
 HTML

-Installation Instructions
+Steps to completion of game.
 -------------------------------------------------
-Pseudo Coded the logic of the game
+Pseudo Code logic belonging to the game.
-Created a visual of how the board and game would look.
-Used Wireframe from balsamiq.cloud Loaded all the HTML content needed.
-Divs, buttons, img src etc.
+Create a visual of how the board and game would look.
+Used Wireframe from balsamiq.cloud (free trial 30 days) Create needed HTML content.
+Divs, buttons, img, and arrage them accordingly.
-Loaded CSS with basic borders, colors, and preferences I liked.
+Load CSS with basic borders, colors, and preferences.
 Started JS filed named app.js and began with a page loader, along with a landing view and game view.
+Javascript will be written in app.js.
+HTML in index.html
+CSS will be style.css
 All work in JS was referenced back to the pseudo code.
 Each word of source code was translated/communicated with JS or JQuery for game to work.